catsoften/The-Powder-Toy/Wiki/circuits/solving-method.md

 1 px floating branches are ignored as they could be part of a node that was trimmed.

+**Limitations:** This method does not guarantee a node has to be actually connected to anything.

 ## 2. Solve circuit
 If the circuit contains no dynamic components solving is limited to every 20 frames (to update for console commands and such), as resistances will be static, and any changes to the circuit will trigger a regeneration.